Raddames-Tonui/React-help-desk/README.md

 ## Overview

-This README explains the usage and advantages of two custom hooks used in the Users module: `useFetchData` and `useMutateData`.
-These hooks replace a traditional ContextProvider approach for managing users data in a table.
+This document outlines the purpose and usage of the custom hooks `useFetchData` and `useMutateData`.
+These hooks streamline server communication and state management, offering a cleaner alternative to the traditional ContextProvider pattern for handling table data.

+## Implementation

+- `useContext` is demonstrated in **/src/pages/users/UsersPage.tsx**.
+- `useFetchData` and `useMutateData` are implemented in **/src/pages/subjects/SubjectsPage.tsx**.
+- TanStack Query (formerly React Query) examples are available in **/src/pages/subjects/tanstack-query/**.
+- Check the browser **Network tab** in DevTools and the **__root.tsx** file for provider setup.

 ---

+## CONTENTS

+* Checkout Also [Custom Hooks Vs Tabstack Query](./README2.md) for more details.

 ## 1. useFetchData